 2. Of what your medium and long term career objectives are.

-3. Of how your new role and organization will help you to achieve your career goals.
+3. Of how your new role and organisation will help you to achieve your career goals.

 4. That you and you alone are responsible for your career choices.

 You owe it to yourself and your family to make the most of your opportunities.
-Your current organization will not in fact collapse when you leave!
+Your current organisation will not in fact collapse when you leave!
 Beware of emotional blackmail at this point.